dbpedia-spotlight/dbpedia-spotlight-config-server/README.md

 ## What is DBpedia Spotlight Config Server?

-DBpedia Spotlight Config Server (provided Spring Cloud Config) is a Spring Boot application that provides an HTTP, resource-based API for external configuration (name-value pairs, or equivalent YAML content).
+DBpedia Spotlight Config Server (provided by Spring Cloud) is a Spring Boot application that provides an HTTP, resource-based API for external configuration (name-value pairs, or equivalent YAML content).